espressif/esp-mdf/docs/en/application-notes/add_new_device_en.md

 mdf_err_t mdf_light_blink_set(uint8_t red, uint8_t green, uint8_t blue, int freq, int blink_ms);
 ```

 ### 2.3.
-Defining device's TID/CID and Creating Corresponding APIs
+Defining Device's TID/CID and Creating Corresponding APIs

 The detailed description can be found in Chapter 1.2 `Adding Characteristics to Device` and Chapter 1.3 `Registration Status Update Interface`.
-Below is an exmaple of defining the characteristics of the light:
+Below is an example of defining the characteristics of the light:

 ```c
 enum light_status_cid {